CRIG 2022 Call for Proposals

 Ladder faculty members of all ranks from all academic departments are eligible to submit proposals provided the research focuses on a social science topic that is interdisciplinary in nature.
-Previous recipients of awards from the ISBER Grants Programs are allowed to apply, provided they have expended all funds and submitted annual report for prior project(s), the requested funding is for a new project.
+Previous recipients of awards from the ISBER Grants Programs are allowed to apply, provided they have expended all funds and submitted annual report for prior project(s), the requested funding is for a new project, and if funded in the 2020 round they have submitted a proposal for extramural support and/or a manuscript for publication.
 Graduate students are not eligible to apply.

 Budgets and allowable expenses

 The maximum allowable request under this program is $8,000.
 The program will permit the following types of funding when adequately justified:

 • Travel: for the purpose of meeting with collaborators to develop and write extramural proposals, meeting with program directors at potential funding agencies, pilot research

 • Student research assistance: UCSB graduate or undergraduate students only; no GSHIP and fees; no postdocs

 • Publication costs (e.g., purchase of maps, prints, etc.)

 • Equipment costing more than $500